lakejs/lake-docs/guide/introduction.md

 ## What is Lake?

 Lake is a rich text editor for the web.
-It offers an excellent user experience and has an easy-to-use programming interface to allow further extension.
+It aims to be a user-friendly editor, and provides an easy-to-use programming interface to allow further extension.

 ## Why create Lake?